Arianiscool/py-mongodb-project-/README.md

 # py-mongodb-project-
-This is app for have fun or tracking stock or submit a doctor appointment or...
+This is an app for having fun or tracking stock or submit a doctor appointment or...
 This app has a verification feature and lot more features like.
-One of these features are my making a account or...
+One of these features are making a account or...

-you need a program platform to run. you need this application: mongodb compass and python.
+you need a programing platform to run. you need these applications: mongodb compass and python.

 to run this program you need to run signup.py by running this command in the terminal.